 The Parliament, depending on the nature of legislation, often incorporates various relevant laws into codes.
 Codes are usually a form of legislation that has a more concrete and structured form.
 Codification is very common in civil law systems.
 A lawyer wishing to address a legal inquiry would begin by researching the general framework of codes relevant to the specific field of law and then move to even more specific legislation.

 Hard copies of legislation can be obtained at the National Gazette office (34 Kapodistriou Street, 10432 Athens, Greece).
 In addition, laws can be found online in the National Gazette.
-Since 2010, by virtue of article 7 of Law 3861/2010, all issues of the National Gazette can be accessed online.
+Since 2010, by virtue of Article 7 of Law 3861/2010, all issues of the National Gazette can be accessed online.
 This is part of the Cl@rity program (Programma Diavgeia), introduced by Law 3861/2010 as part of the efforts to reinforce transparency through mandatory on-line publication of laws and other acts of government, administrative and self-administrated authorities.
 In particular, for the first time the online publication of government actors’ decisions is mandatory, in order to ensure access of citizens to all such decisions.
-These decisions cannot be implemented unless they are published online at the Cl@rity program website.
+These decisions when they are individual, cannot be implemented unless they are published online at the Cl@rity program website (if they are not publishable then they are implemented after their final signature).
+General acts (non-individual) are implemented after their publication in the National Gazette.
 Additionally, upon publication, each decision is assigned a unique number of Online Publication, which certifies the decision.
-Moreover draft legislation and policy initiatives are published at opengov.gr prior to their submission to parliament, allowing citizens and organizations to post their comments, suggestions and criticisms.
-Laws passed by the Parliament but not yet published in the National Gazette can be obtained in the Parliament website.
+Moreover, draft legislation and policy initiatives are published at OpenGov prior to their submission to parliament, allowing citizens and organizations to post their comments, suggestions and criticisms.
+Laws passed by the Parliament but not yet published in the National Gazette can be obtained from the Parliament website.

 - National Gazette